Story-Health/vitest-koa-mocks/README.md

 #### Testing throws and redirects

-`ctx.throw` and `ctx.redirect` are defaulted to `jest.fn()`s, allowing you to easily test that a request has redirected or thrown in your middleware.
+`ctx.throw` and `ctx.redirect` are defaulted to `vi.fn()`s, allowing you to easily test that a request has redirected or thrown in your middleware.

 ```typescript
 import passwordValidator from "../password-validator";